The Roles, Risks, and Stages of Personal Injury Trials

 Direct Examination

-The plaintiff’s counsel will put their witnesses on the stand first.
+The plaintiff’s counsel will call their witnesses first.
 The plaintiff’s counsel must ask direct and non-leading questions of their witness.

 Cross-Examination